mikavilpas/blink-ripgrep.nvim/README.md

                 -- completion results.
 Example: "<leader>tg"
                 on_off = "<leader>tg",
               },

+              -- The backend to use for searching.
+Defaults to "ripgrep".
+              -- "gitgrep" is available as a preview right now. backend = "ripgrep",
             },

             -- Show debug information in `:messages` that can help in